rtomasa/Alpha-Player/README.md

 https://github.com/libretro/docs/blob/master/docs/library/ffmpeg.md

 # Compilation
-just execute `make` or make DEBUG=1 if you want a more verbose execution
+just execute `make` or `make DEBUG=1` if you want a more verbose execution

 # IMPORTANT NOTE!!!
-This core has been tested only in Raspberry Pi devices using a development version of RePlay OS
+This core has been modified focusing on Raspberry Pi devices using a development version of RePlay OS, so it is not guarantee that it works in other systems or platforms.

 # Controls